 Because we operate in the highly technical field of drug discovery and development of small molecule drugs, we rely in part on trade secret protection in order to protect our proprietary technology and processes.
 However, trade secrets are difficult to protect.
-We enter into confidentiality and intellectual property assignment agreements with our corporate partners, employees, consultants, outside scientific collaborators, sponsored researchers and other advisors.
+We enter into confidentiality and intellectual property assignment agreements with our corporate partners, employees, consultants, outside scientific collaborators, sponsored researchers, and other advisors.
 These agreements generally require that the other party keep confidential and not disclose to third parties all confidential information developed by the party or made known to the party by us during the course of the party's relationship with us.
-These agreements may not be honored and may not effectively assign intellectual property rights to us.
+These agreements also generally provide that inventions conceived by the party in the course of rendering services to us will be our exclusive property.
+However, these agreements may not be honored and may not effectively assign intellectual property rights to us.
 Enforcing a claim that a party illegally obtained and is using our trade secrets is difficult, expensive and time consuming and the outcome is unpredictable.
 In addition, courts outside the United States may be less willing to protect trade secrets.
 The failure to obtain or maintain trade secret protection could adversely affect our competitive position.
-In addition, we have not entered into any noncompete agreements with any of our employees other than Mark Brann, Ph.D., our founder, President and CSO.
+In addition, we have not entered into any noncompete agreements with any of our employees.